AlreadyTakenJonas/bachelorThesisSummary/README.md

 # RHotStuff
 This package contains a collection of mostly unrelated utility functions written in the R language.
+You'll find a summary of all available functionalities below; for more details have a look at the [man pages](./man).

 ## Installation
 To install this package you'll need the `devtools` package.
 Give following commands your R interpreter: